byuflowlab/FLOWFoil.jl/docs/src/FLOWFoil/additional_tutorials.md

 # indicate that the body is not a body of revolution (i.e. a duct)
 method = Lewis(; body_of_revolution=false)

-# note: we need to input an an angle of attack, even though it is unused
+# note: we need to input an an angle of attack, even though it is unused in this method.
 outputs = analyze(x, r, 0.0; method=method)
 ```